VForWaTer/hydrobox/docs/examples/discharge.rst

     toolbox.flow_duration_curve(series_daily.values);

-With most plotting functions, it is also possbile to embed the plots into existing figures in order to fit seamlessly into reports etc.
+With most plotting functions, it is also possible to embed the plots into existing figures in order to fit seamlessly into reports etc.

 .. ipython:: python